MayFu2025/unit1_project/README.md

 | Sep 24 2022 | food for house celebration | Food | 0.000001 BTC |

 ## Proposed Solution
 I will design and make a digital ledger for Ms. Sato, a client who is in need of a way to track her cryptocurrency transactions.
 The digital ledger will be about storing data of transactions and generating/displaying statistics, and is constructed using the software Python in the IDE PyCharm.
-It will take approximately a month to make and will be evaluated according to the success criteria listed below.
+It will take approximately a month to complete and will be evaluated according to the success criteria listed below.

 The client has allowed the developer to select a type of cryptocurrency to focus on.
 Therefore, I picked the currency Dai.